 - the making and implementation of development policies and projects

-- contemporary technologies and practices of governing and management.
+- technologies and practices of governance and management (i.e. audit cultures)

-To facilitate discussions and the development of exciting, cutting-edge research LAW NET maintains an active mailing list sharing information on publications, vacancies, funding opportunities and events.
-In addition, to the biannual EASA conference the network plans to hold regular workshops across Europe.
+To facilitate discussions and the development of exciting, cutting-edge research, LAW NET maintains an active mailing list sharing information on publications, vacancies, funding opportunities and events.
+In addition to the biannual EASA conference the network holds regular workshops and webinars across Europe.